Enquire

 Sera Ella Falls

-Sera Ella Waterfall, nestled within the Dumbara jungle near Laggala town in the Matale district, is a serene natural wonder.
-Standing at a modest height of 32 feet, its name probably originates from the indigenous "Sera" fish species inhabiting its waters or from the graceful resemblance of its cascading beauty to the hanging leaves of a Sera tree (Lemongrass).
-The waterfall is most captivating during the monsoon season, from November to March, when it gushes with full vigour.
-Sera Ella descends in two distinct sections, offering a mesmerising sight amidst the lush greenery of the Dumbara jungle.
+Sera Ella Waterfall is a tranquil natural wonder nestled within the Dumbara jungle near Laggala town in the Matale district.
+Standing at a modest height of 32 feet, its name likely derives from the indigenous "Sera" fish species that inhabit its waters or from the graceful resemblance of its cascading beauty to the hanging leaves of a Sera tree (lemongrass).
+The waterfall is particularly captivating during the monsoon season, from November to March when it flows with full vigour.
+Sera Ella descends in two distinct sections, presenting a mesmerising sight amidst the lush greenery of the Dumbara jungle.

 Pitawala Pathana